 Crimes of Family Violence

 Family violence crimes are not always fatal, but they always have the potential to become such.
-It is an unfortunate truth that acts of violence against family or household members can quickly become more escalated and such acts can easily result in tragedy.
+It is an unfortunate truth that acts of violence against a family or household members can quickly become more escalated and such acts can easily result in tragedy.

 The case above would certainly seem to involve some incidents of injury to a child.
 These crimes are classified according to the nature of the injury a child suffers and the alleged offender’s degree of intent.
-Even first time arrests can carry enormous consequences.
+Even first-time arrests can carry enormous consequences.

 When an alleged offender negligently or recklessly causes serious bodily injury to a child, the crime is a state jail felony punishable by up to two years in state jail and/or a fine of up to $10,000.
-If an alleged offender intentionally or knowingly cause bodily injury to a child, the crime is a third-degree felony punishable by up to 10 years in prison and/or a fine of up to $10,000.
+If an alleged offender intentionally or knowingly causes bodily injury to a child, the crime is a third-degree felony punishable by up to 10 years in prison and/or a fine of up to $10,000.
 When an alleged offender recklessly causes serious bodily injury to a child, the crime is a second-degree felony punishable by up to 20 years in prison and/or a fine of up to $10,000.
-If an alleged offender intentionally or knowingly cause serious bodily injury to a child, the crime is a first-degree felony punishable by a minimum of five years up to 99 years or life in prison and/or a fine of up to $10,000.
+If an alleged offender intentionally or knowingly causes serious bodily injury to a child, the crime is a first-degree felony punishable by a minimum of five years up to 99 years or life in prison and/or a fine of up to $10,000.